johnalison/obsidian-notes/Journal/March 2025/28 March 2025 Friday.md

 Some [[Hamlet]]

-Late night 2d hists ... see above
+Late night 2d hists ... see above... got it going !